apturner19/wsn-cluster-routing-ml/README.md

   - F1-score

 ## Results
+- All models performed with an accuracy of 98% or greater, with the **Random Forest** model achieving the best overall performance (Recall: 95%, F1-score: 97%).
-- Performance comparison chart visualizing model effectiveness across key metrics
+- A grouped bar chart visually compares model performance across all metrics.

 ## Technologies Used
 - Python